Fieldwork-diary – Láhpoluoppal (June/July 2017)

 I didn’t manage to take a picture… ..that sucks.

 I’m in the tent now, hopefully sleeping soon.
-I hope for less rain tomorrow!
+I hope for less rain tomorrow but I appreciate that it’s rain and not snow 😀

 I’ve also done some photographing.
 It’s not really my thing, but it’s nice to do something else and learn new things.

 Today has been a very nice day!
 I woke up to the sound of mosquitoes, and that equals warm weather and the possibility for sun.
-I never thought I’d say it, but the mosquitoes made me happy today 🙂
+I never thought I’d say it, but the mosquitoes made me happy, and it’s even warmer than yesterday!

 The midnight sun was shining when I returned.
 That was an absolute joy!

-I stayed up for a long time after arriving, and the atmosphere at the campsite was very intriguing.
+I stayed up for a long time after arriving from Kautokeino, and the atmosphere at the campsite was very intriguing.
 The natural soundscape was silent, only coloured by birdsongs from a far distance.
 Because of this I decided to do the recording-session for tomorrow in the middle of the night instead.
 This was a great experience, and the most satisfying so far.

 Even though the battery is annoying me, I feel that round 2 of “Lyd-ID” has become more than I hoped for.
 Crowning the week with a session in the middle of the night turned out to be a great bonus for my sound-collection, and a special experience for me personally.

-Hello!
 I arrived to a sunny campsite today.
-It was warm, a crazy amount of mosquitoes and a wonderful rainbow.
+It was warm, a crazy amount of mosquitoes and an amazing rainbow.
 That was defiantly a welcoming start to my third week of fieldwork!
 I did some photos of the rainbow and started working on my tent when it unfortunately began to rain.

 I find it to be mentally draining with the rain.
-It’s also getting quite lonely doing this fieldwork, so I defiantly need to work with my mentality for this coming week.
-Because of this, I made a campfire for myself 🙂
+The feeling of being alone is also bothering me a bit, so I need to work with my mentality for the coming week.

-I continued my recording-session and went to bed (my tent) afterwards.
+I continued my recording-session and went to my tent afterwards.

-I spent some time with Altaposten last Friday.
+I by the way spent some time with Altaposten last Friday.
 They wrote about my fieldwork and about Lyd-ID, and yesterday it was published in the newspaper (in Norwegian only).

 #LydID #Round3 #FieldworkComingToAnEnd

 I woke up a bit late today.
-It was windy and raining quite a bit, so I took my time in the tent and waited for the rain to stop before starting the first recording-session of the day.
+It was windy and raining quite a bit, so I took my time in the tent and waited for the rain to stop.

-The recording-sessions are mostly about supplementing and improving the results that I already have.
-There’s no obvious or sudden changes in the general soundscape at this point, except from a birdsong that I haven’t discovered yet or things like that.
-Don’t get me wrong; I have defiantly not discovered everything during my time here, but I think that I’ve at least discovered the obvious and important sounds colouring the local soundscape 🙂
+The recording-sessions are at this point mostly about supplementing and improving the results that I already have.
+There’s no obvious or sudden changes in the general soundscape ..with some exceptions of course.
+Don’t get me wrong; I have defiantly not discovered everything during my stay here, but I think that I’ve at least discovered the obvious and important sounds colouring the local soundscape around me.

 It’s still very difficult to work with the rain, so I’m hoping badly for some nice weather before ending the fieldwork.
 That would be nice for the recordings and myself!

-Tomorrow looks like a rainy day.
-I hope that’s wrong, but to be honest, it doesn’t look that good in the horizon!
+Tomorrow looks like another rainy day.
+I hope that’s wrong, but to be honest, it doesn’t look that good in the horizon.

 #LydID #PercussionistsNeedSunAsWell #WhyDoesItAlwaysRainOnMe